 Adding Live Plants to Your Aquarium

 Guppies love grass and plant life to hide and play in.
 Besides that, plants add vibrancy and life to your otherwise dull aquarium.
 Too, plants can help improve your water quality by removing toxins produced by the fish, helping the plants grow.

 Look for flowing plants like duckweed, Amazon frogbit, and water lettuce.
 The following are some guppy favorites:

 If you want happy fish for a 10-gallon tank, you should be sure to get them some substrate and even decorations.

-The decorations for the tank do more than entertain you, they are private areas for the fish to hide, sleep, and claim their domains.
+The tank’s decorations do more than entertain you; they are private areas for the fish to hide, sleep, and claim their domains.

 You can find various forms of substrate like gravel or sand.
 Gravel is the most common but more difficult to keep clean.
 You’ll need a siphon hose or water vacuum to use at least once per month.

 How many male guppies can I put in a 10 gallon tank?